Skip to content

 Developer side

-1. Scaffold (optional)omnipackage init detects the project type from marker files (Cargo.toml, go.mod, CMakeLists.txt, pyproject.toml, …) and renders a starter .omnipackage/config.yml plus per-format template files (RPM .spec.liquid, debian/ directory).
-Detection and the generated templates are best-effort starting points, not finished configs — expect to edit config.yml, the spec, and the debian/ files to match what your project actually builds and ships.
-Skip this step entirely if you'd rather hand-write the config from one of the examples.
+1. Scaffold (optional)omnipackage init detects the project type from marker files (Cargo.toml, go.mod, CMakeLists.txt, pyproject.toml, …) and renders a starter .omnipackage/config.yml plus per-format template files (RPM .spec.liquid, debian/ directory, pacman PKGBUILD.liquid).
+Detection and the generated templates are best-effort starting points, not finished configs — expect to edit config.yml, the spec, and the debian/ files to match what your project builds and ships.
+Skip this step entirely if you would rather hand-write the config from one of the examples.

 2. Releaseomnipackage release reads the config and, for each configured distro:

-• Runs the distro's own setup commands inside the container — zypper install ..., apt-get install build-essential debhelper ..., dnf install rpmdevtools ....
-These aren't OmniPackage code; they're verbatim distro-native shell commands.
+• Runs the distro's own setup commands inside the container — zypper install ..., apt-get install build-essential debhelper ..., dnf install rpmdevtools ..., pacman -Syu base-devel ....
+These are not OmniPackage code; they are verbatim distro-native shell commands.

-• Renders the .spec (RPM) or debian/ (DEB) templates with project + distro variables via Liquid, then invokes the distro's native build tool (rpmbuild, debuild).
+• Renders the .spec (RPM), debian/ (DEB), or PKGBUILD (pacman) templates with project and distro variables via Liquid, then invokes the distro's native build tool (rpmbuild, debuild, makepkg).

-• Signs the resulting .rpm / .deb with the configured GPG key.
+• Signs the resulting .rpm / .deb / .pkg.tar.zst with the configured GPG key.
 The same key signs packages and repo metadata.

-• Builds repo metadata with the distro-native tool — createrepo_c for RPM, dpkg-scanpackages for DEB.
+• Builds repo metadata with the distro-native tool — createrepo_c for RPM, dpkg-scanpackages for DEB, repo-add for pacman.

 • Uploads the signed packages and metadata to S3 (or any S3-compatible store: R2, GCS, B2, MinIO; see s3_repository).